 3 Ways Microfiber Cleanses Your Home

+So does microfiber remove bacteria?
 In case you didn’t know there is a difference between cleaning, sanitizing, and disinfecting (see details below), and microfiber can assist in all 3!
 Microfiber is a superior cleaner, able to remove extremely small dust, dirt, and debris, as well as microorganisms and allergens.
 It may not classify as a sanitizer, since sanitizers by definition must remove 99.99% of bacteria, but a study done at the UC Davis Medical Center are showing that Microfiber can remove up to 99% of bacteria!
+Want more information on how microfiber can remove bacteria and viruses?
+Check out this post by Infection Control Today!
 Safe to say, it’s still a great way to remove bacteria.
 Microfiber can also serve as an alternative way of disinfecting, which kills surrounding microorganisms, including viruses.
 Viruses are too small for microfiber to pick up.
 But viruses are usually attached to other substances, such as debris and other microorganisms, which microfiber can effectively pick up, remove, and dispose of, killing the virus in the wash.
 Regardless of whether you are looking for a cleaner, sanitizer, or disinfectant, microfiber is a great choice to rid the surfaces in your home of harmful microorganisms.
 Try using microfiber towels on your kitchen stove tops and once you see how great it works, maybe you’ll even be brave enough to test them out to clean your toilet!

 - Cleaning: Removes debris, dirt, or dust.
 Cleaning removes allergens and microorganisms.